Metric Definitions

 Closed Sales is the number of properties sold each period.

-Closed over List Price is the percentage of listings that closed above the last list price.
+Closed above List Price is the percentage of listings that closed above the last list price.

 Distressed Listings is the percent of properties listed in some form of non-standard conditions (Foreclosure, REO, Short Sale).